The Sliced-Crosswise Only-On-Tuesday World

 "The Sliced-Crosswise Only-On-Tuesday World" is a science fiction short story by American writer Philip José Farmer, first published in 1971 in New Dimensions 1: Fourteen Original Science Fiction Stories.
 The story later formed the basis for Farmer's Dayworld trilogy of novels.

 Synopsis

 Due to extreme overpopulation of Earth, citizens in the year 2055 are constrained to "stoners" – cylinders that suspend all atomic and subatomic activity in the body – for every day of the week, except for the one to which they are allocated.
-Tom Pym only experiences Tuesdays, but yearns to contact a beautiful woman, Jennie Marlowe, who awakes only on Wednesdays.
+Tom Pym only experiences Tuesdays, but yearns to contact a beautiful woman, Jennie Marlowe, who awakens only on Wednesdays.
 He leaves Jennie an audio message, but she responds with the suggestion that he forget about her.
 To be with Jennie, Tom attempts to have his allocated day changed to Wednesday, but significant government bureaucracy is involved.
-An influential psychiatrist, Doctor Traurig (German for "sad"), after viewing Jennie's cylinder, agrees that Tom's life would be better on Wednesday, and pushes through his application.
-However, Tom awakes on Wednesday to find that Jennie's cylinder is missing; she has, in exchange, been relocated to Tuesday.
+An influential psychiatrist, Doctor Traurig, after viewing Jennie's cylinder, agrees that Tom's life would be better on Wednesday, and pushes through his application.
+However, Tom awakens on Wednesday to find that Jennie's cylinder is missing; she has, in exchange, been relocated to Tuesday.